corith/drinkology-ui/README.md

 # Drinkology-UI
-The front-end for Drinkology - made in vanilla js.

 ## Project Description
 This is the frontend application for the Drinkology api.
 It allows you to maintain drink recipes in an easy and compact manor.